kairstenfay/SISMID2020-transmission-genomics/notes.md

 The method is sensitive to gaps in the sequences.
 The model does not allow for diff sites to have diff "matches" to the tree -- they all just contribute to the distance.
 Distance measures may be inaccurate for large distances.

+### Video 01 - Part 3
+#### Maximum parsimony
+parsimony = simplicity
+Based on character/sequence evolution on tree.

+Find the tree that minimises the number of changes you need to describe each character.
+Character-based method (not distance based).

+Strengths: simple to score and understand.
+Computationally efficient (simple)
+Weaknesses: Lack of explicity assumptions (e.g. hypervariable sites? sites with many changes?)
+No branch length or timing info;
+not statistically consistent software: PAUP, MEGA, TNT

+Maximum parsimony out of favor b/c we like our rates (e.g. transversion).

+#### Maximum likelihood
+We have three organisms.
+We want to make a tree describing their shared ancestry.
+We do not know the sequences at the internal nodes.

+Likelihood: probability of given data parameters of an unerlying model, L(D|M)

+These are computed usingthe same continuous time Markov chains descdribed above: Jukes-Cantor, etc.

+These CTMCs give the probability that (for ex.) an A evolved from a C on a branch of length t, P_(a,c)(t)

+For large samples: max likelihood estimates of parameters (MLEs) are unbiased,consistent and efficient

+Felsenstein pruning algo makes it feasible to sum over the unknown states at the internal nodes

+For ex. the likelihood on the little demo tree for site 1 is the likelihood that the root (node 1) is what in state s_1, that it evolves from there to state c over branch v_c,ad s1 evolves to s3 in length v_12.

+...

+Software: RAxML, PhyML, R (phangorn), IQtree, FastTree

+Strengths: rich repertoire of sophisticated models.
+Can estimate parameters of underlying models.
+Theis means we can estimate the mutation rate, transition/transversion ratio, etc.

+Remember in the dmeo about organisms?
+ML methods allow us to estimate what the sequence (or phenotype, if we use phenoytpe data) was like at internal points in the tree.

+Weaknesses: primarily computaitonal cost

+#### Bayesian methods
+Bayes' theorem w/ Model and Data

+P(D|M) is the same as the likelihood.

+P(M): prior info
+Use MCMC to generate a sample from the posterior.

+Software: Beast, MrBayes

+Strengths: clear re: uncertainty.
+The posterior collection of trees includes trees supported by the data, with tree topologies more often included if they are better supported.

+Note very different philosophy to ML.
+There are many flexible models of evolution (as in ML) paramtere estimation (as in ML).
+Bayesian approaches take prior knowledge into account.

+Weaknesses:
+posterior probabilities appear too high: why? sensistive to model violations prior knowledge hard to obtain; people use defaults in software but innocent-looking priors can really drive the posterior. computationally slow, intractable past a few hundred sequences.

+#### Tree quality
+3 things to consider:
+1. consistency: approaches true value if the amount of data grows. parsimony may not be consistent.
+  MLEs of parameters usually are.
+2. efficiency: unbiased estimate w/ lowest variance. usually people look at the probability of recovering the correct tree as the # of sites increases
+3. robustness: correct answer even if assumptions are violated?

+You will probably also consider speed; broadly, ML beats parsimony for molecular data

+#### Bootstrapping
+Resample columns of your data (so some are left out, others repeated)

+Repeat your tree construction
+Perform this many times
+For each edge in your original tree, how many times does its descending clade occur among your bootstrap trees?

+Bootstrap #s don't have a clear statistical interpretation. but bootstrapping is very important to understand tree uncertainty.

+Not so good if sites aren't independent.
+Why? - because you get similar data on different bootstraps, more than you would if the sites were independent.
+So nodes can have "high bootstrap values" (i.e. a split in a tree occurs often) not because the tree is a particularly great model, but because the bootstrap resampling isn't doing what it would be doing if the independence condition were met.